San Ysidro McDonald's massacre: Aftermath

 On August 2, San Diego Police Chief William Kolendar held a press conference to disclose the results of the San Diego Police Department's inquiry into their response to the massacre, and the fact an estimated 73 minutes had elapsed between the time the first police officer had arrived at the restaurant and Huberty's death.
 The results of this internal inquiry found that although the arrival of SWAT team members was delayed by rush-hour traffic, the police acted appropriately in their method of response.
 Kolendar stated any suggestion police should have stormed the restaurant was "ludicrous", adding that officers had been unable to obtain a clear view of the gunman because windows had been "spider-webbed" by bullet holes, making visibility in direct sunlight difficult.
 He also emphasized the eight-minute delay between the passing of the instruction authorizing all law enforcement personnel to kill Huberty and his death made no difference to the final death toll.
 Kolendar finished his report by stating: "I believe the operation was handled the way it should have been handled."
 When questioned in regards to the actual motive behind Huberty's murder spree, Kolendar dismissed any notion of a racial motive behind the massacre, informing reporters: "He didn't like anybody."

 Within two days of the massacre, the restaurant had been refurbished and renovated.
 The restaurant planned to again open for business in the hope that—as one employee commented—the building would become "just another McDonald's."
 Following discussions between community leaders and McDonald's executives, a decision was reached on July 24 that the restaurant would not reopen.
 The renovated restaurant was demolished at midnight on September 26.
 Following the closure and demolition of the restaurant, McDonald's donated the ground to the city, with the stipulation that no restaurant be constructed upon the site.
 For over four years, alternate plans to convert the site into either a memorial park or a shrine to the dead were considered.
 The land was sold in February 1988 to Southwestern College for $136,000, with the agreement that a 300 sqft area in front of the campus extension the college intended to construct be set aside as a permanent memorial to the 21 victims.
 McDonald's later constructed another restaurant two blocks from the site of the massacre upon West San Ysidro Boulevard.
-The restaurant chain also announced a commitment to donate $1 million to a survivors' fund, with the widow of McDonald's founder Ray Kroc also adding a personal contribution of $100,000 to assist with burial costs, financial aid for relatives of the deceased, and counseling for survivors.
+The restaurant chain also announced a commitment to donate $1 million to a survivors' fund, with Joan Kroc, the widow of McDonald's founder Ray Kroc, also adding a personal contribution of $100,000 to assist with burial costs, financial aid for relatives of the deceased, and counseling for survivors.
 The sum total of donations received by this fund would exceed $1.4 million.
 Amidst impromptu protests from some San Ysidro residents and donors, Etna Huberty received the first payout from this fund.